Railroad Injury Attorney for FELA Claim

 Working for the railroad is hard work.
 Serious injuries and deaths are more common due to the nature of the job, and the special risks and dangers associated with railroad employment.
 If you work for the railroad and have been injured on the job, then you may file a FELA claim.
 FELA states for Federal Employers’ Liability Act (FELA) first enacted in 1908.
 The FELA was enacted to (1) assure railroad employees a safe workplace and (2) provide such railroad employees and their families the right to recover worker’s compensation if the railroad worker is injured or killed in a railroad accident.
 Call us if you have been injured while working for the railroad as an engineer, maintenance of way worker, brakeman, fireman, switchman, welder, maintenance worker, mechanic, conductor, signalman, yardmaster, or other railroad jobs.
 You may be entitled to file a FELA claim for legal compensation and damages for your injuries.

-A judgment was awarded in an Ft.
-Bend County, Texas courtroom (outside of Houston), against the Southern Pacific Transportation company and others, as a result, a single-car – train collision which cost the life of one girl and left the other passenger seriously brain-damaged.
+David P. Willis obtained a $15 million judgment against the Southern Pacific Transportation company and others, as a result, a single-car – train collision which cost the life of one girl and left the other passenger seriously brain-damaged.

 The Willis Law Firm represents injured railroad workers and their families in FELA injury and death cases against the railroad companies and victims in crossing accident cases.
 Contact the Willis Law Firm if you or a loved one has been seriously injured or killed.